catloaf567/boilergains/Readme.md

 ## Inspiration

 boiler*gains* was inspired from our own struggles as college students to incorporate healthy food choices into our daily busy schedules.
 We noticed a lack of daily nutritional guidance for an average boilermaker with a meal plan.
 Yes, the Purdue Menus provides detailed nutritional values for every food item, but what if you do not have the time to toggle through 5 dining courts and every food item.
 Moreover, the importance of dietary choices in college is backed by many researchers.
 "University life is a critical period for establishing healthy eating habits and attitudes.
-However, university students are at risk of developing poor eating habits due to various factors, including **economic conditions, academic stress, and lack of information about nutritional concepts** ( AH;, A. N. N. W.-A., 15 Feb, 2024.).
-Addressing nutritional issues and eating behaviours among university students: A narrative review.
-Nutrition research reviews).
+However, university students are at risk of developing poor eating habits due to various factors, including **economic conditions, academic stress, and lack of information about nutritional concepts** ( AH, A.N.N.
+W.-A., 15 Feb 2024).

 So, we wanted to design an interactive website that could take nutritional info directly from the Purdue Menus website, your personal dietary preferences, and suggest meal ideas for any dining court.